-What is the least useful piece of feedback you’ve every received as a belly dance student?
+What is the least useful piece of feedback you’ve ever received as a belly dance student?
 For me, it was “contract your abs”.
 I could be contracting my abs ‘til the cows come home and a move still won’t look or feel right on my body.
-Instruction in dance and sport often consists of a teacher imparting correct technique to use to achieve an end result.
+Instruction in dance and sport often consists of a teacher imparting correct technique to achieve an end result.
 Kicking a ball in a certain way to score a goal or ‘contracting your abs’ to execute the perfect figure 8 with your hips.
 There’s a much broader spectrum of feedback techniques beyond this out there.
 I’d like to explore a few of them in this blog.
-Maybe you will find some useful to apply in your own practice as a dance teacher or learner.
+I hope you can apply this in your own practice giving and receiving feedback as a dance teacher or learner.

 All feedback should start from the what and why.
 What do you or your teacher want a movement to look or feel like?
 Why do you/they want it to look or feel this way?
-Back to our hip figure 8 example, “I would like my hip figure 8 to feel fluid with even movement across both hips because it is supposed to be a symmetrical, smooth belly dance movement”.
-If you are using intrinsic feedback, you can look and feel your movement and figure out how to adjust it to be closer to your goal.
-If you are using extrinsic feedback, your teacher could tell you the what and why, and let you figure out the how intrinsically.
-Or, they could give you prescriptive feedback about how to fix your mistake: “I see your hip figure 8s aren’t as fluid as they could be.
+Back to our hip figure 8 example.
+“I would like my hip figure 8 to feel fluid with even movement across both hips because it is supposed to be a symmetrical, smooth belly dance movement”.
+If you are using intrinsic feedback, you can look and feel your movement.
+Then figure out how to adjust it to be closer to your goal.
+If you are using extrinsic feedback, your teacher could tell you the what and why.
+And you could figure out the how intrinsically.
+Or, they could give you prescriptive feedback about how to fix your mistake.
+“I see your hip figure 8s aren’t as fluid as they could be.
 Try to do the move really slowly and focus on continuously moving your hips.”
 Prescriptive feedback may be particularly appropriate for beginners who do not yet have their own intrinsic feedback skills.

 How often should you give or receive (extrinsic) feedback?
 After every repetition of a movement is probably too frequent.
-Learners who are less experienced with the task at hand may require more frequent and detailed feedback than someone more familiar with the task.
+Learners who are less experienced with the task at hand may require more frequent and detailed feedback.
+Someone more familiar with the task may need less.
 There are a variety of techniques you can use to provide an appropriate amount of feedback:

 Summary feedback: Feedback provided as a summary of performance on the preceding block of practice attempts.